hpcleuven/VscDocumentation/source/accounts/generating_keys_windows.rst

    $ ssh-add C:\Users\<user>/.ssh/id_rsa_vsc

 .. note::
-   Note: You need to run PowerShell as Administrator for the ``Set-Service`` command.
+   You need to run PowerShell as Administrator to be able to use the ``Set-Service`` command.

 Create or edit SSH config
 =========================

-|Optional| Next, make sure to configure your OpenSSH client to automatically
+|Optional| You can configure your OpenSSH client to automatically
 :ref:`link your key with your VSC ID <ssh config link key vsc>`.
-You can apply all the information about SSH on the Linux pages to OpenSSH on Windows, though you will need to replace the paths, as ``~`` does not expand in PowerShell.
+You can follow all the same instructions about SSH configuration on Linux on your Windows system.
+Just keep in mind to replace any paths with the corresponding format in Windows, as ``~`` does not expand in PowerShell.